AshleyF/Forthkit/library/turtle/readme.md

 : polygon dup angle draw ;
 ```

-We can draw _any_ polygon by dividing the number of sides into 360 and moving and turning for each.
-A little stack juggling is happening to get the final signature of `polygon` to be a length and the number of sides.
+We can draw _any_ polygon by computing the turn `angle` and iterating turning and moving for each side.
+A little stack juggling is happening to get the final signature of `polygon` to take a length and the number of sides.
 For example, our square becomes `30 4 polygon` and our triangle `30 3 polygon`.

 ```forth
 : triangle 3 polygon ;